dynac-source/DYNAC-download-V7R1/README.md

 # DYNAC V7R1-download
-**DYNAC DOWNLOAD PAGE for DYNAC V7R1, a Multiparticle Beam Simulation Code for linacs and beam transport lines.**
+Legacy version; the current version can be downloaded from [here](https://github.com/dynac-source/DYNAC-download#readme) **DYNAC DOWNLOAD PAGE for DYNAC V7R1, a Multiparticle Beam Simulation Code for linacs and beam transport lines.**
 LINUX, MAC and WINDOWS downloads for the simulation code DYNAC V7R1 can be found on this page.
 Instructions for installation after downloading are in the file: [readme.txt](https://github.com/dynac-source/DYNAC-download/files/6633754/readme.txt).
 This file is also contained in the full package below.